-Native to Asia and western North America, this adelgid was first reported in eastern Virginia in the early 1950's.
-It feeds on both Eastern Hemlock and Carolina Hemlock in Virginia.
-Since then it has spread to most of the Appalachian region of the eastern United States, see map from U.S. Forest Service on following page.
+Native to Asia and western North America, the hemlock woolly adelgid (HWA) was first reported in eastern Virginia in the early 1950s.
+It feeds on both eastern hemlock and Carolina hemlock in Virginia.
+Since then, it has spread to most of the Appalachian region of the eastern United States and spans as far north as parts of Canada (Fig. 1).

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
 Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law